 - G2358, Preventing Sulfa Residues in Pork

 Implementing energy-efficient measures recommended in an energy audit can help poultry operations realize substantial energy and monetary savings.
 MU Extension publication G1977, Top Money-Saving Practices on Missouri Poultry Farms, gives tips on lighting, heating, insulation and more to help the poultry producers maximize efficiency in poultry operations.

 Small Flock Series: Brooding and Growing Chicks

-Starting a flock of chickens can be easier with tips from MU Extension publication G8351 Small Flock Series: Brooding and Growing Chicks.
-This 3-part series discusses managing chickens for small farm production and includes information on housing, feed management, disease prevention and more.
+Starting a flock of chickens can be easier with tips from MU Extension publication G8351, Small Flock Series: Brooding and Growing Chicks.
+This three-part series discusses managing chickens for small farm production and includes information on housing, feed management, disease prevention and more.

 Other MU Extension publications available for poultry producers include: